 In 2003 Willem-Paul Brinkman (1970) received his PhD degree in the area of human-computer interaction from Eindhoven University of Technology, The Netherlands.
-In 2004 he obtained his Postgraduate Certificate in Learning and Teaching in Higher Education from Brunel University of West London, where he worked for five years as a lecturer, before moving to Delft University of Technology in 2007 where he now works as an associate professor in the Interactive Intelligence group that works on understanding and engineering human-agent collaboration.
+After that, he obtained his Postgraduate Certificate in Learning and Teaching in Higher Education from Brunel University of West London.
+Here, he worked for five years as a lecturer before moving to Delft University of Technology in 2007.
+He now works as an associate professor in the Interactive Intelligence group that works on understanding and engineering human-agent collaboration.

-Brinkman's primary research interests are human-computer interaction, behavior change support systems, specifically eHealth systems including virtual reality therapy systems, and virtual health agents.
-He is fascinated by eHealth systems that include conversational agents that offer psychological support.
-His ultimate objective is to establish an autonomous eHealth system with a digital psychologist that can assist individuals in achieving a broad set of behavior change goals ranging from overcoming mental illness to lifestyle modification for coping with a chronic illness.
+Brinkman's primary research interests are human-computer interaction, human-centred artificial intelligence, behaviour change support systems, specifically as part of eHealth systems.
+He is fascinated by artificial social agents (conversational agents) that offer psychological assessment, support, therapy, or training.
+His ultimate objective is to establish (semi)autonomous eHealth systems with a digital psychologist that can assist individuals in achieving a broad set of behaviour change goals ranging from overcoming mental illness to lifestyle modification for coping with a chronic illness.
 He is, therefore, determined to build these systems and establish an empirically grounded understanding of them.
-For this, he works on several research grants that focus on these type of eHealth systems such as a home-based virtual reality therapy system for patients with social anxiety, an autonomous e-mental health application for posttraumatic stress disorder patients, and also on a mobile application for people with sleeping problems.
+For this, he works on several research grants that focus on these types of eHealth systems, such as home-based virtual reality therapy systems for patients with social anxiety or post-traumatic stress disorder, and artificial social agents for people with sleeping problems, depression, or nicotine addiction.

-Over the years he has been involved in the organization of several international conferences and workshops and acted as an associate or guest editor of several journals.
+Over the years, he has been involved in the organisation of several international conferences and workshops and acted as an associate or guest editor of several journals.
 He has co-authored over 50 journal papers and over 80 peer-reviewed conference and workshop publications.
 Brinkman is a senior member of the Association for Computing Machinery (ACM).

 - Smart Social Systems and Spaces for Living Well (S4).
 The 4TU research centre Humans & Technology 2016 - 2020 (Virtual Work Coach work package leader)